Home | Solutions | Microsoft Dynamics GP | Dynamics GP Reporting

-Microsoft Management Reporter (Replacing FRx in GP 2010)
+Microsoft Management Reporter (Replaced FRx in GP 2010)

 Microsoft Management Reporter is the primary financial performance management tool for Microsoft Dynamics GP.
 It is used to manage and distribute financial reports.
 Reports built using Microsoft Management Reporter would include Balance Sheets, Income Statements, Statement of Cash Flows, budget versus actual reports, or any other financial report that includes dollar amounts and other values pulled from the General Ledger.

 The key to flexibility in Microsoft MR is an easy-to-use system of three basic building blocks: row format, column layouts, and reporting trees.
 Users can define these building blocks to meet specific needs.
 Reporting trees are a hierarchical layout of your organization to build your organizational and reporting structures.

 A powerful auto-build function constructs reporting trees directly from your chart of accounts.
 Drag-and-drop functionality makes it easy to create alternative structures and multiple rollups of various accounts to analyze your organization different ways.

 In addition, the Microsoft DrillDown Viewer enables users to drill down into the different parts of the organization represented in the reporting tree; for example, you can drill down into unique account balances that make up the summary totals and into the detailed transactions and documents that provide all the necessary data.